 This upscale gastropub is phenomenal, from the Flame Grilled Chicken Wings & Crispy Chicken Tender Melt to the Beer Battered Fish & Chips.
 I’ve enjoyed everything I’ve tried and everyone’s platters I’ve stolen a bite from, sorry not sorry.
 The food even travels well when I’ve picked up or had it delivered.

-In addition to Fort Lauderdale, Tap 42 has restaurants in Aventura, Boca Raton, Coral Gables, Coral Springs, Davie (just opened), Doral & Midtown Miami.
+In addition to Fort Lauderdale, Tap 42 has restaurants in Aventura, Boca Raton, Coral Gables, Coral Springs, Davie, Doral, Kendall (just opened), & Midtown Miami.
 So if they’re in your neighborhood, I suggest you hit them up, and if they’re not, they are most definitely worth the drive.

 I was here for lunch, which was unfortunate since the dinner menu had some items that have had my eye virtually: Bite-Sized Meatballs, Warm Pretzels, Chicken Wings, Rock Shrimp Mac & Cheese, Black Jack Porter House Meatloaf, & Chef’s Choice Grilled Hawg Wings.

 I’ve gotta come back and try out that Black Jack Porter House Meatloaf for dinner.
-It sounds interesting and right up my comfort food alley.
+It sounds different and right up my comfort food alley.